v2pan/Master_thesis/README.md

         boolean_results ← gemini_json(prompt, response_type = list[boolean])

-        #Appending ('chien','dog','perro') #Retrieve variables included in the soft binding
+        #Appending ('chien','dog','perro') All the values that have same sematnic meaning
         soft_binding_list.append(temp_list if boolean_result is true)

-        #Append ((('chien','dog','perro'), 'WHERE animal.category='dog''))for output '
+        #Append ((('chien','dog','perro'), 'WHERE animal.category='dog''))for output
         result_list.append(soft_binding_list, where_Clause)

     return result_list'

-#Modified query construction
+#Modified query Construction
 query ← ask_LLM(f"Based on semantic list {semantic_list} and the intital query {sql_query} generate  a new query")
 #Construct the modified query based on the semantics list e.g "WHERE animal.category='dog'" --->
----> "WHERE animal.category='dog' OR animal.category='perro' OR animal.category='chien'"'
+---> "WHERE animal.category='dog' OR animal.category='perro' OR animal.category='chien'"
-result=query_database(query) #Query database to get result of the modified query' return result #Return the results of the query to the user'
+result=query_database(query) #Query database to get result of the modified query return result #Return the results of the query to the user
 ```

 Also the **join_pipeline** was implemented, which accounts for examples where during the join procedure the binding is modified using the CASE statement.
 The logic is pretty similar to that of the **row_calculus_pipeline** and a seperate pseudocode is not listed.
 The JOIN pipeline